Moving Mountains

 Sohail Sakhi

 Sohail is a high-altitude alpinist, solo trekker, geographer, and expedition leader who has pushed his limits on some of the world's most formidable peaks.
 His climbs include the summit of K2, Gasherbrum I (G1), Gasherbrum II (G2), Manaslu, and a winter attempt on Batura I—one of the last great challenges in Himalayan mountaineering.
-He has also climbed Nanga Parbat as part of a solo-style team and summited Island Peak in Nepal.
+He has also summited Nanga Parbat as part of a solo-style team with no O2 and no porter assistance as well as summited Island Peak in Nepal.
 His alpine-style ascent of Spantik (7,027m) stands as a testament to his minimalist approach to mountaineering.

 Beyond his personal achievements, he is committed to sharing his knowledge with the local mountaineering community, helping nurture the next generation of climbers.
 Over the years, he has collaborated with several international companies from Europe and the U.S., gaining experience in diverse expedition styles and high-altitude logistics.